Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 5. Levi

-In Finnish Lapland is the popular Levi resort known for its views of the Northern Lights, winter skiing slopes, and other outdoor thrilling recreational activities.
+In Finnish Lapland is the popular Levi resort known for its views of the Northern Lights, winter skiing slopes, and other thrilling outdoor recreational activities.

-Otherwise, take a pontoon ferry cruise on the lakes Sirkka and Levijärvi whilst enjoying a cozy breakfast.
+Otherwise, take a pontoon ferry cruise on the lakes Sirkka and Levijärvi while enjoying a cozy breakfast.
+The midnight sun is great to see after trekking along the Ice Age Trail.

 6. Vaasa

-On Finland’s west coast along the Kvarken archipelago is charming Vaasa, a picturesque town with traditional, cobblestone streets, and a lively city center with a plethora of things to do and see.
+On Finland’s west coast along the Kvarken archipelago is charming Vaasa, a picturesque town with traditional cobblestone streets and a lively city center with a plethora of things to do and see.

-Walk a bit further to see the iconic church of Korsholm at the Adelcrantzinkuja alley’s end, or take a drive to Kyro Distillery for rye-based craft products, like their whisky and gin, and a tour of its facilities!
+Walk a bit further to see the iconic church of Korsholm at the Adelcrantzinkuja alley’s end, or take a drive to Kyro Distillery for rye-based craft products like their whisky and gin and a tour of its facilities!

 7. Nuuksio National Park